frozenfoxx/vmpooler-provider-orka/README.md

 Follow these steps to publish a new GitHub release, and build and push the gem to <https://rubygems.org>.

-1. Bump the "VERSION" in `lib/vmpooler-provider-vsphere/version.rb` appropriately based on changes in `CHANGELOG.md` since the last release.
+1. Bump the "VERSION" in `lib/vmpooler-provider-orka/version.rb` appropriately based on changes in `CHANGELOG.md` since the last release.
 2. Run `./release-prep` to update `Gemfile.lock` and `CHANGELOG.md`.
 3. Commit and push changes to a new branch, then open a pull request against `main` and be sure to add the "maintenance" label.
 4. After the pull request is approved and merged, then navigate to Actions --> Release Gem --> run workflow --> Branch: main --> Run workflow.

 ## License

-vmpooler-provider-vsphere is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+vmpooler-provider-orka is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 See the [LICENSE](LICENSE) file for more details.